 Hangzhou Travel Guide

 As the capital of Zhejiang Province.
 Hangzhou is an important traffic hub in Southeast China as well as the second center city of the Yangtze River Delta Region.
-It is the city mixed with classic beauty and modern charm.
+It is a city mixed with classic beauty and modern charm.

 With its developed economy, Hangzhou has ranked second in China according to its GDP.
 Alibaba is one of the most recognized companies.